Lucky the dog

 Over-the-counter antihistamines

-In some cases, your veterinarian may recommend giving your dog an over-the-counter antihistamine to help alleviate itching and discomfort.
+In some cases, your vet may recommend giving your dog an over-the-counter antihistamine to help alleviate itching and discomfort.
 However, always consult your vet before giving your dog any medication.

 Monitor for allergic reactions